Our Startup Journey from 0 to 50 Domains

 Adwords can get pretty expensive if you're selling low-margin items in a highly-competitive environment.
-I know some of our competitors spent a fortune on Adwords each month, and ususally as a loss leader for other services, like web design and hosting.
+I know some of our competitors spent a fortune on Adwords each month, and usually as a loss-leader for other services, like web design and hosting.

 This week I thought I'd do an experiment to see how effective an Adwords campaign would be.
 I set a budget of $100 for one day with a max. cost-per-click of $5 and set keywords for domain registration etc. and here were the results:

 At an average CPC of $3.63 we had 27 clicks over 1,685 impressions, which ultimately resulted in one domain registration.

 Obviously this is simply not sustainable, and I'm sure myriad other advertisers have felt the same way when crunching the numbers.

 So for now, paid advertising is not the way forward, as I really want this to be a self-sustaining business from day one, and not a money pit.

 The good news is we continue to move up the Google rankings, so if we can land on that first page of results I'm confident that will be all we need to start generating regular daily business.